Neeraj1437/heart_attack_final/README.md

 Special thanks to Kaggle for providing the dataset and the open-source community for their contributions.

-Feel free to explore, analyze, and contribute to CardioInsights!
+Feel free to explore, analyze, and contribute!